← Back to calculator

 German tax residents who hold investment funds (ETFs, mutual funds) through foreign brokers are responsible for reporting their investment income to the German tax authorities.
 Unlike German brokers, foreign brokers do not automatically withhold taxes or provide German tax documents.

-This tool calculates the values needed for your annual tax return, specifically for the ELSTER forms Anlage KAP-INV (investment funds) and Anlage KAP (other capital income).
+This tool helps you work out the values you may need for your annual tax return, especially for the ELSTER forms Anlage KAP-INV (investment funds) and Anlage KAP (other capital income).

-The following sections explain the tax concepts and formulas used in the calculations.
+The sections below explain the main ideas behind the calculations.

 Vorabpauschale (Advance Lump Sum)